Jail Booking Process

 The photograph (mug shot) is taken using a studio grade video camera.
 After capturing the photo, the Jail staff prints a picture ID card with the inmate’s name and booking number on it.
 The inmate must wear this ID card the entire time they are in jail.
 The photo capture and printing system is a product of Daymark Solutions of Overland Park, KS.

 While persons are incarcerated in jail their safety is most important.
 They are granted certain privileges but may be revoked for disciplinary or security reasons if necessary.
 Some of these privileges include access to a phone, television, reading material, playing cards, and a limited number of board games.

 When a prisoner is lodged in jail, any money they have is confiscated and an in-house computerized trust fund is established.
 It is from this fund that commissary purchases and medical co-pay debits are made.
 Keefe Commissary Network provides commissary services from which prisoners may purchase non-perishable food and snack items, writing tablets, envelopes, stamps, non-prescription medications, and personal hygiene items once a week.

 Trust Fund Policy

-Family and friends may bring cash or money orders to the Sheriff’s Office during normal business hours to be deposited on behalf of the prisoner.
+Family and friends have three methods to deposit money to an inmate’s trust fund; over the internet at AccessCorrections.com, by phone at (866) 345-1884 or come to the law enforcement center and use the lobby kiosk.
+Checks or money orders are no longer accepted.
 Prisoners are not allowed to carry a negative balance except for the purchase of medications and medical co-pay debits.
-When the prisoner is released they are given a check for any remaining balance in their Trust fund.
+When the prisoner is released they are given a debit card or check for any remaining balance in their Trust fund.